mranal0/Job-Application-Microservices/README.md

 - Practice **databases (MySQL, MongoDB)** with Spring Boot.
 - Gain real-world exposure to **Docker, Kubernetes, and distributed systems concepts**.
 - Build towards a **production-ready, full-stack system** (Spring Boot backend + React frontend).

----

-## 🔗 Learning Source

-This project is inspired by a **hands-on video series on Spring Boot & Microservices**, which demonstrates how to go from a monolith to a distributed, enterprise-style system.